I am an experienced qualified and BACP registered and accredited psychotherapist and counsellor working in private practice from my own therapy space.

 My background and why I became a psychotherapist

 I studied English literature, and later law, at university.
 I worked in law publishing in both the United States and in London, and for four years at a law firm in Amsterdam.
+I have experience of working in the corporate world, as well as within the charitable sector.

 My experience at Citizens Advice, both a volunteer and an employee, eventually lead me to psychotherapy and counselling.
 In my role as an employed money adviser, my clients were not just struggling with debt, they were suffering with anxiety, depression and mental health issues.